 Nick's Thought Leadership/Public Examples and links:

-Barbara Eckman is a Senior Principal Software Architect at Comcast and a recognized innovator in Big Data architecture and governance.
-She leads data discovery and lineage platform architecture for a division-wide initiative comprising streaming, transforming, storing, and analyzing Big Data.
+Barbara Eckman is a Senior Principal Software Architect in Customer Experience Technologies at Comcast.
+She is Lead Architect for data discovery and lineage for a division-wide platform comprising streaming, transforming, storing, governing, and analyzing Big Data.
 Barbara is also the Lead Metadata Architect for the Comcast Privacy Program, an initiative tackling the challenge of legislation like the California Consumer Privacy Act.
 Her prior experience includes scientific data and model integration at the Human Genome Project, Merck, GlaxoSmithKline, and IBM, where she served on the peer-elected IBM Academy of Technology.